deadstrobe5/reM3/README.md

 ### Layout and file types

-- `data/raw` contains the raw files from the tablet
+- `data/raw` contains the raw files from the tablet (smart sync only downloads changed files)
   - `<uuid>.metadata`: JSON with `visibleName`, `type` (DocumentType/CollectionType), parent
   - `<uuid>.content`: JSON with file type and page count
   - `<uuid>.pdf` / `.epub` / `.zip`: Imported documents
   - `<uuid>/`: Notebook pages (`.rm` files) and resources
   - `<uuid>.thumbnails/`: Preview images
-- `data/index.csv`: Name/type/parent mapping for quick lookup
+- `data/catalog.json`: Searchable document catalog with metadata and statistics
-- `data/organized`: Reconstructed folder tree with symlinks (or copies if `--copy`)
+- `data/organized`: Your exact tablet folder structure with readable names (copies, not symlinks)

 ### 💡 Tips
 - Keep the tablet awake/unlocked while syncing.
 - For Wi‑Fi, use the tablet's Wi‑Fi IP.
+- Smart sync makes subsequent syncs much faster (only downloads changes).
+- Use `python3 main.py browse` to search and explore your documents.
 - Use `--dry-run` to preview what any command will do.
 - Default data location is `~/reM3/data/` (configurable via `RM_BASE_DIR`).

 ### 🧪 Notes
-- Sync/organize are solid and well-tested.
+- Smart sync and organize preserve your exact tablet structure.
+- Browse command provides powerful search and filtering.
 - Text export is experimental - requires OpenAI API key.
 - Error messages include helpful emojis and recovery suggestions.